rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 3. It doesn't depend on a single centralized system, but runs on a preexisting and relatively decentralized network (email).

-4. It's relatively easy to set up anonymous email accounts and attach unique PGP keys to those accounts.
+4. It's relatively easy to set up anonymous email accounts and attach unique GPG keys to those accounts.

 5. It provides strong and clear ways to authenticate the people you're encrypting to.

 6. It doesn't require you to constantly trust a provider every time you open it.

 Signal fails to provide 1, 3, and 4.
 Other common encrypted messengers usually fail to provide 2 and often 5.
 Most "encrypted email" programs fail on 6.
 In practical experience this is often catastrophic for activists.
 When shit goes down and you need to send encrypted messages to others from something not tied to your or their identities (or revealing your location) you don't have the capacity to sit and wait online for both of you to come online at the same time.
 How do you even communicate to them *when* they should come online?
-We've watched this sort of situation prove catastrophic for activists who'd refused to learn PGP or forgotten.
+We've watched this sort of situation prove catastrophic for activists who'd refused to learn GPG or forgotten.
 Similarly while the people who keep Signal afloat are heroes, it could easily be shut down at any point in a government crackdown.

-We will teach you to use PGP with Mozilla Thunderbird, an email client program that performs a similar function to Outlook.
+We will teach you to use GPG with Mozilla Thunderbird, an email client program that performs a similar function to Outlook.
 You may have your own favorite email software program (or use a web mail service like Gmail or Outlook.com).
-This guide won't tell you how to use PGP with these programs.
-We are are still generally skeptical for various reasons of those alternative PGP programs.
+This guide won't tell you how to use GPG with these programs.
+We are are still generally skeptical for various reasons of those alternative GPG programs.

 In addition to installing the software needed to use it, you will also need to create a private key, which you will keep private.
 The private key is what you will use to decrypt emails sent to you, and to digitally sign emails that you send to show they truly came from you.
 Finally, you'll learn how to distribute your public key—a small chunk of information that others will need to know before they can send you encrypted mail, and that they can use to verify emails you send.